Skip To Main Content

 BR1DGE Talk Show: The Impact of Late Diagnosis

-Explore how diabetic ketoacidosis (DKA) affects patients and their families, and learn why early detection through autoantibody screening can prevent this crisis.
+Explore how diabetic ketoacidosis (DKA) affects people with T1D and their families, and learn why early detection through autoantibody screening can prevent this crisis.

 Learning Objectives